czsquizer/sqz_carmenu_warmenu/README.md

 **Please, do not sell it as your, but you can edit it, rename it, use parts of code, but not sell it**

-## You can check ass well our Discord: https://discord.gg/FVXAu2F, where a help will be provided :-)
+### You can check as well our Discord: https://discord.gg/FVXAu2F, where a help will be provided :-)
 ## ESX version of this version is on Github as well: https://github.com/czsquizer/sqz_carmenu